NRCan/geo-deep-learning/docs/source/quickstart.rst

 Installation
 ------------
 Miniconda is suggested as the package manager for GDL.
 However, users are advised to `switch to libmamba <https://github.com/NRCan/geo-deep-learning#quickstart-with-conda>`_ as conda's default solver or to directly use mamba instead of conda if they are facing extended installation time or other issues.
-Additional problems are grouped in the `troubleshooting section <https://github.com/NRCan/geo-deep-learning#troubleshooting>`_.
+Additional problems are grouped in the :ref:`troubleshooting`.
 If issues persist, users are encouraged to open a new issue for assistance.

 Quickstart with conda